Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's aggregation of ATO data for financial year 2022 shows Five Dock - Abbotsford had a median taxpayer income of $70,935 and an average income of $106,430.
-Nationally, these figures rank in the top percentile.
-In Greater Sydney, median and average incomes were $56,994 and $80,856 respectively.
-By September 2025, adjusted for Wage Price Index growth of 12.61%, estimated median income is approximately $79,880 and average income is $119,851.
-According to the 2021 Census, incomes in Five Dock - Abbotsford rank between the 85th and 88th percentiles nationally for households, families, and individuals.
-Income analysis reveals that 27.1% of residents earn between $1,500 and $2,999 weekly, mirroring the regional average of 30.9%.
-The area's affluence is evident with 39.8% earning over $3,000 per week, supporting premium retail and services.
-Housing costs consume 17.8% of income, but strong earnings place disposable income at the 81st percentile nationally.
+AreaSearch's aggregation of ATO data for financial year 2022 shows Five Dock - Abbotsford SA2 had a median taxpayer income of $70,935 and an average income of $106,430.
+Nationally, these figures place it in the top percentile.
+In Greater Sydney, the median was $56,994 and the average was $80,856.
+By September 2025, adjusted for Wage Price Index growth of 12.61%, estimated incomes would be approximately $79,880 (median) and $119,851 (average).
+The 2021 Census ranked household, family, and personal incomes in Five Dock - Abbotsford between the 85th and 88th percentiles nationally.
+Income analysis revealed that 27.1% of individuals earned between $1,500 and $2,999 weekly, mirroring the region's 30.9%.
+Affluence is evident with 39.8% earning over $3,000 weekly, supporting premium retail and services.
+High housing costs consume 17.8% of income, but strong earnings place disposable income at the 81st percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income